 Left: The Striped Woodcreeper (Xiphorhynchus obsoletus).
 What can its DNA tell us about the history of the Amazon floodplains?
 (Credit: João Barros).
 Right: The igapó flooded forest of the Demini River, a tributary of the Negro River.
 The watermark on the tree trunk shows the height of the river during the flood (Credit: Thiago Laranjeiras).

 Key methodologies.
 To investigate the structure and connectivity of Striped Woodcreeper populations, we sequenced a small amount of the bird’s genome.
 Along with genomic data, we used environmental information to test whether genetic differences between populations were associated with steep environmental gradients, specifically between igapó (habitats bordering clear- and black-water rivers) and várzeas forests (associated with white-water rivers).
 In addition, we tested different evolutionary scenarios based on information from geomorphological changes that occurred in central Amazonia during the Late Pleistocene.
 Here, the novel approach was to combine environmental and geologic information to gain insights into the drivers of genetic diversity in Amazonian floodplains.

 Unexpected challenges.
-The main challenge was to cover the sampling of the Striped Woodchopper in the huge area of the Amazon basin.
-Even with tissue bank contributions from several past expeditions into the flooded forests, there were still important gaps.
+The main challenge was to cover the sampling of the Striped Woodcreeper in the huge area of the Amazon basin.
+Even with tissue database contributions from several past expeditions into the Amazonian flooded forests, there were still important gaps.
 Thus, in August 2017, we undertook a navigation expedition on the Solimões River, in the heart of the Amazon.
 Spending 30 days on a boat, waking up early in the morning to enter the jungle and search for the Striped Woodcreeper and other floodplain birds, was a thrilling and frightening experience.
 The apprehension of not getting the samples was a constant companion.
 However, with the help of an extraordinary team of ornithologists from the National Institute for Amazon Research (INPA) and the Emilio Goeldi Museum (MPEG), led by Dr. Camila Ribas, we were able to succeed.

 Part of the team of ornithologists (also biogeographers) from INPA and Museum Emilio Goeldi navigating between Amazonian riverine islands during an expedition on the Solimões River in August 2017.